Robert S. Langer: Awards and honors

 He has received numerous other awards, including the 10th Annual Heinz Award in the category of Technology, the Economy and Employment (2003), In 2013 he was awarded the IRI Medal alongside long-time friend George M. Whitesides for outstanding accomplishments in technological innovation that have contributed broadly to the development of industry and the benefit of society.
 He also received the Rusnano prize that year.
-He has also given 137 named lectures and commencement speeches.

-Langer has honorary degrees from 40 universities from around the world including Harvard, Yale, and Columbia University.
+Langer has honorary degrees from 44 universities from around the world including Harvard, Yale, Columbia and Oxford Universities.

-Founder of various biotech companies
+In November 2024, Chiba Institute of Technology awarded an honorary doctorate to Langer.

+Business ventures

-Robert Langer has been involved in the founding of many companies, more than twenty in partnership with the venture capital firm Polaris Partners.
+Langer has been involved in the founding of many companies, more than twenty in partnership with the venture capital firm Polaris Partners.
 Success of these companies and Langer's contribution has been detailed by Harvard Business Review: